Dynamic Novel View Synthesis in High Dynamic Range: Experiments

+\textbf{Effect of joint HDR reconstruction.} To validate the effect of our DTM, we train 4DGS on single-exposure LDR images (exposure time 2.0s) and convert the synthesized LDR images of novel views to HDR images with a variety of existing Single HDR Image Reconstruction models: EIN \citep{ein}, IntrinsicHDR \citep{intrinsicHDR}, KPNet \citep{kpnet}, KUNet \citep{wang2022kunet}.

+Tab. \ref{tab:ab:4dgs_se} shows that the two-stage pipeline significantly underperforms our HDR-4DGS since converting single-exposure LDR inputs to HDR is inherently ill-posed where the missing radiance information cannot be reliably recovered in isolation from the scene reconstruction process.
+Our integrated approach instead jointly optimizes radiance representation and novel-view synthesis, establishing its necessity and irreplaceability for high-fidelity HDR scene reconstruction.

-{\bf Effect of dynamic tone mapper.} To validate our dynamic tone mapper, we conduct comparative experiments against a plain MLP variant, two classical tone mappers Durand \citep{durand} and Reinhard \citep{Reinhard} and the static tone mapper adopted by HDR-HexPlane.
+{\bf Effect of dynamic tone mapper.} We conduct comparative experiments against an MLP variant (part of HDR-GS \citep{hdr-gs} and HDR-NeRF \citep{hdr-nerf}, used for static tone-mapping), two classical tone mappers Durand \citep{durand} and Reinhard \citep{Reinhard} and the static tone mapper adopted by HDR-HexPlane.
 Additionally, ablation studies are performed to assess the contribution of extra pixel-level supervision (see Sec. \ref{sec:method:optimization}).
 Key findings are: {\bf (I)} Tab. \ref{tab:ab:ttm} reveals that when replacing our dynamic tone mapper with other existing counterparts, we observe significant performance degradation.
 This confirms that explicit modeling of temporal radiance variations through our dynamic tone mapper is critical for maintaining HDR fidelity while existing mappers are inferior in doing that.
 Further, complementary ablation studies with respect to the scene representation verify that the observed performance gains are primarily attributable to our dynamic tone mapper, rather than 4DGS alone. {\bf (II)} Disabling the pixel-level supervision leads to performance reduction (PSNR decreases by 1.03 dB), as shown in Tab. \ref{tab:ab:2dtm}.
 This demonstrates that joint optimization with both ray-level and pixel-level constraints provides essential supervisory signals for learning physically plausible tone mapping operators.

-{\bf Design of dynamic radiance context learner.} The temporal radiance variation modeling constitutes a critical component of our dynamic tone mapper, as the temporal coherence of radiance decomposition directly influences HDR rendering performance.
-To systematically evaluate architectural suitability, we implement the dynamic radiance context learner with multiple sequence models and quantitatively compare their effectiveness.
-As shown in Tab. \ref{tab:ab:rnn}, while Transformer-based modules demonstrate theoretical advantages in long-term dependency modeling \citep{wen2022transformers}, our experiments reveal superior performance when employing GRU.
-This observation aligns with recent findings in sequence feature extraction, where GRU exhibits better efficiency in capturing local temporal patterns \citep{depthformer}.